 Hiring Sales Personnel for Your Small Business

-Since these individuals are your greatest asset, finding and hiring the right people is going to be key.
-You need to develop a job description that outlines realistic expectations of skills, objectives, and provide an understanding of salary and commission.
-Paying a base salary that is peanuts for a salesperson will get you a monkey.
-If in Ontario, it is now a requirement that they earn minimum wage.
-If you let them go and they have not earned at least minimum wage, (even if they sold nothing) you will be paying this on their exit.
+Since these individuals are your greatest asset, finding and hiring the right sales reps will be essential.
+You need to develop a job description that outlines realistic expectations of skills and objectives and provides an understanding of salary and commission.
+Paying a base salary that is inadequate for a salesperson can be compared to paying peanuts and getting a monkey.
+If your business is in Ontario, you must earn minimum wage for a base salary.
+If you let them go and they have yet to earn at least minimum wage (even if they sold nothing), you will be paying this on their exit.

-Once you have found the right candidates, it is well worth the money to invest in someone either inside or a recruitment firm to do a background check, check references and provide them with a sales aptitude test.
+Once you have found suitable candidates, you need to perform a background check, check references and provide them with a sales aptitude test.
 Having this completed will provide you with the best candidates.
-Salespeople are good talkers, and most make a great first impression, so it is important that you be prepared to interview them properly to find out if they will fit in your organization and if they have the skills outlined on their resume.
+Salespeople are good talkers, and most make a great first impression, so you must be prepared to interview them properly to determine if they will fit in your organization and have the skills outlined on their resume.
 If you are not comfortable doing this, enlist outside help.

-For the individuals that you send an offer, you should have an employment contract that includes points related to the position including quota, salary, commission, bonuses and key performance indicators that are going to be measured.
-Contracts should be vetted by a corporate lawyer or paralegal who has experience with employment and sales contracts.
+For the individuals you plan to send an offer, you should have an employment contract with points related to the position, including quota, salary, commission, bonuses and key performance indicators that will be measured.
+Contracts should be written or vetted by a corporate lawyer or paralegal with experience in employment law and sales contracts.

-On Boarding and Managing Sales Personnel
+On-Boarding and Managing Sales Personnel

 Before hiring a salesperson, you must decide who will manage them.
 Managing salespeople differs from other employees as they generate revenue for your business.
 It would help if you had someone who could take the time early on to ensure the individual(s) are trained on your products and services and how the business functions.
 You also must ensure they have the proper tools available to track and manage leads and a defined sales process already in place.